 It’s so easy to make your own Russian dressings!

-The classic reuben sandwich made with luscious corned beef, tangy sauerkraut, creamy Russian dressing and plenty of swiss cheese that is grilled until the cheese has melted and the rye bread is crispy and golden brown.
+The classic reuben sandwich made with luscious corned beef, tangy sauerkraut, creamy Russian dressing and plenty of swiss cheese that’s grilled until the cheese has melted and the rye bread is crispy and golden brown.

 - 2 tablespoons sauerkraut, squeezed and drained, coarsely chopped

-- Butter the outside of each slice of bread, sprinkle half of the cheese on the inside of one slice of bread, top with half of the sauerkraut, half of the russian dressing, the corned beef, the remaining russian dressing, sauerkraut, cheese and finally the other slice of bread.
+- Butter the outside of each slice of bread, sprinkle half of the cheese on the inside of one slice of bread, top with the corned beef, sauerkraut, dressing, the remaining cheese and finally the other slice of bread.

-- Add the sandwich to the pan and grill until golden brown and the cheese has melted, about 2-4 minutes per side.
+- Grill in a pan, preheated over medium heat, until golden brown on both sides and the cheese has melted, about 2-4 minutes per side.

 A creamy red tangy dressing with a bit of a bite.